corollari/neo-node-setupGuide/README.md

 - Ubuntu has all the packages needed during the guide directly available
 - Using a LTS release should reduce breakage caused by updates

+### Launching & setting up a t2.large instance
+1. Go to [AWS' EC2 dashboard](https://console.aws.amazon.com/ec2/) & start the `Launch Instance` wizard

+2. Select `Ubuntu Server 18.04 LTS`

+3. Select `t2.large` and go to the next step

+4. Skip to the next step

+5. Modify the storage to `100 GiB`

+6. Skip to the next step

+7. Add an HTTPS security rule a `Custom TCP Rule` with port range as `10333` (if you want your node to run in MainNet) or `20333` (if you want it to be a TestNet node).
+All rules should have `Anywhere` as Source.
+The final setup should look like this (replacing 10333 with 20333 for testnet nodes):

+8. Launch the instance

+9. Connect to the instance using `ssh -i Downloads/neo-node.pem ubuntu@1.2.3.4`, replacing 1.2.3.4 with your node's IP and `Downloads/neo-node.pem` with the path of your AWS' private key

 ## Installing the node
 ```bash